revaturelabs/interviewquestions/Java/Collections/MapInterface.md

 <blockquote>

 - Employees contain employee name as key and manager name as value
-- a `HashSet` is created with all the employee names
+- A `HashSet` is created with all the employee names
-- from the hash set all the manager names are removed by get the manager names from `Employee.values()`.
+- From the hash set all the manager names are removed by get the manager names from `Employee.values()`.
 - `removeAll()` method deletes all the values from the list that are present in a specific collection.